psamuels00/biking/README.md

 of rides that vary in distance, speed, and elevation gain.
 Weights such as my body, bike, and gear are not factored in.
 There is no absolute measure, just a comparison with previous rides in order to arrive at a value from 0 to 10.

-Then I found some basic physics formulas to estimate power output and total energy expenditure, which is probably as good as I can get to charting effort without a power meter.
-Nevertheless, I decided to keep the performance index because the graph so far looks rather close to the estimated energy graph and I find that interesting since the two calculations are so very different.
+Then I found some basic physics formulas to estimate power output, work, and total energy expenditure, which is probably as good as I can get to charting effort without a power meter.
+Nevertheless, I decided to keep the performance index because the graph so far looks rather close to the graph of estimated work performed, and I find that interesting since the two calculations are so very different.

 <a name="performance_index"></a>